Racing community takes the wheel after a racer’s gear was stolen

 “I saved up money the whole last year,” he said.

-But after thirteen hundred dollars worth of racing gear was stolen from his car Sunday night, he thought this would be the end of his season.
+But after $1,300 worth of racing gear was stolen from his car Sunday night, he thought this would be the end of his season.

 “My fear was, was like how am I gonna get back on the track, I had just recently lost my job, so I don’t have the funds accessible to go just buy brand new stuff, racing stuff is not cheap at all,” he said.